Becton College - ROTC Programs

 Air Force ROTC

-The purpose of Air Force ROTC is to prepare students for active duty in the United States Air Force.
+The purpose of Air Force ROTC (AFROTC) is to prepare students for active duty in the United States Air Force.
 This opportunity is available through an agreement between Air Force ROTC, New Jersey Institute of Technology (NJIT), Newark, N.J., and Fairleigh Dickinson University.
 The program is open to students who desire to earn appointments as commissioned officers in the Air Force.

 The number of ROTC credits that may be counted toward a degree varies by school and degree program.
 As many as 14 ROTC credits are accepted by some colleges and as few as 3 by others.
 Those enrolled for the courses receive credit at their individual campuses.